top of page

 Whereas other restaurants in this article may rely upon fanciful toppings to bring their burgers up to speed, Abeja’s relies upon good ingredients, and good cooking.
 Better yet, the café is a bastion for compromise.

 I am told that this iconic Ashevillean eatery takes its name from that famous “universal joint” known in engineering as a coupling unit that attaches two rotating shafts which may not be parallel but do intersect.
-That is to say, it's a metaphor for community.
+That is to say:: it's a metaphor for community.

-Nestled into the heart of vibrant West Asheville, I can think of no better name.
+Nestled into the heart of vibrant West Asheville, I for one can think of no better name.
 The Universal Joint is a self-described “neighborhood restaurant,” a spot to connect with locals—whether you’re a resident or not—via the ancient mediums of shared food and televised sports.

 Weather permitting, I suggest you take your meal out onto their dog-friendly patio.
 Fresh air will fortify you to tackle such delicacies as their spicy egg rolls with mango chutney, cheese curds, and of course, the eponymous “U Joint Burger,” furnished with bacon, jalapenos, and ranch.

-To wrap it all up: if you want one of the best burgers in Asheville alongside a dose of local community, look no further than the Universal Joint.
+To wrap it up: if you want one of the best burgers in Asheville alongside a dose of local community, look no further than the Universal Joint.

-For the record, its written “HomeGrown,” not “Home Grown.”
-The lack of a space between “Home” and “Grown” is intentional, and it shows.
-HomeGrown is just about as local as it gets, with food straight out of your grandmother’s kitchen (if she was from Asheville), and ingredients cultivated in the local community.
+Home Ground is just about as local as it gets, with food straight out of your grandmother’s kitchen (if she was from Asheville), and ingredients cultivated in the local community.

 Therefrom comes an advantage in freshness and flavor.
-The décor follows the tenants of the rural Bohemian (eclectic tablecloths, mix-and-match chairs, etc.) and outdoor seating flows out of HomeGrown’s back door, straight on to an open-air firepit.
-While their menu boasts a wide selection of delectable dishes, if one seeks the best burger in Asheville, HomeGrown may just be the summit.
+The décor follows the tenants of the rural Bohemian (eclectic tablecloths, mix-and-match chairs, etc.) and outdoor seating flows out of Home Ground's back door, straight on to an open-air firepit.
+While their menu boasts a wide selection of delectable dishes, if one seeks the best burger in Asheville, Home Ground may just be the summit.

 Businesses Mentioned

-Burgerworx South
+Burgerworx

-1 Page Ave, Asheville, NC 28801
+1 Page Ave #132, Asheville, NC 28801

-Farm Burger Asheville
+Farm Burger (Downtown)

 10 Patton Ave, Asheville, NC 28801

-Farm Burger South Asheville
+Farm Burger (South)

 1831 Hendersonville Rd #100, Asheville, NC 28803

-Abeja’s House Cafe
+Abeja's House Café

 1550 Hendersonville Rd #116, Asheville, NC 28803

-Univeral Joint
+Universal Joint

 (828)-505-7262